 Usage Data.
 Customer acknowledges and agrees that Spreedly may collect metadata and other statistical information regarding Customer’s use of and the performance of the Platform (“Usage Data”).
 Usage Data does not contain and is not derived from Customer Data.
 Customer agrees that Spreedly may use Usage Data in connection with providing Support Services to Customer and for Spreedly’s internal business purposes (such as monitoring, enhancing and improving the Platform), and that Spreedly may publish and share with third parties aggregated Usage Data that cannot, by itself or with other data, directly or indirectly, identify Customer, Customer’s customers or clients or any other individual or entity.

-Publicity Rights.
-During the Term, Customer agrees that Spreedly may, without separate written consent from Customer, include Customer’s name, trademarks and logos on Spreedly’s website and in other sales and marketing materials in order to factually identify Customer as a current customer.
-Within 30 days of the Effective Date, the parties will cooperate to draft a press release or other public announcement related to the subject matter of this Agreement and the relationship between the parties.
-The parties will not unreasonably withhold or delay their consent to press releases or public announcements.

 Term and Termination.

 Term.
 Unless otherwise terminated in accordance with this Agreement, the initial term of this Agreement will be for the duration specified in the Initial Order Form (the “Initial Term”).
 Thereafter, this Agreement will automatically renew for successive renewal terms (each, a “Renewal Term” and, together with the Initial Term, the “Term”), subject to, and in accordance with, the terms of the Initial Order Form.
 Unless otherwise mutually agreed upon by the Parties, the term of each additional Order Form will be the same as the term set forth in the Initial Order Form.

 Termination.
-In addition to any other termination rights described in this Agreement, this Agreement may be terminated at any time by either Party, effective when that Party provides written notice to the other Party: (i) at any time that there are no active and outstanding Order Forms and Statements of Work; and (ii) if the other Party materially breaches the terms of this Agreement (including, for avoidance of doubt, the terms of any Order Form or Statement of Work incorporated herein) and such breach remains uncured thirty (30) days after the non-breaching Party provides the breaching Party with written notice regarding such breach.
+In addition to any other termination rights described in this Agreement, this Agreement may be terminated at any time by either Party, effective when that Party provides written notice to the other Party: (i) at any time whether or not there are active and outstanding Order Forms and Statements of Work; and (ii) if the other Party materially breaches the terms of this Agreement (including, for avoidance of doubt, the terms of any Order Form or Statement of Work incorporated herein) and such breach remains uncured thirty (30) days after the non-breaching Party provides the breaching Party with written notice regarding such breach.
+Customer will be entitled to a pro rata refund for any unused portion of the fees paid prior to termination and will not owe any fees for the Term that would have been accrued after the date of termination as long as the Agreement was not terminated due to breach by Customer.

 Effect of Termination.
 The exercise of any right of termination under this Agreement will not affect any rights of either Party (including rights to payment or reimbursement) that have accrued prior to the effective date of termination and will be without prejudice to any other legal or equitable remedies to which a Party may be entitled.
 If this Agreement is terminated or expires, then: (i) Spreedly will immediately discontinue Customer’s access to the Platform; (ii) Customer will complete all pending transactions and stop accepting new transactions through the Platform; (iii) Customer will discontinue use of any Spreedly trademarks and immediately remove any Spreedly references and logos from Customer’s website; and (iv) each Party will promptly return to the other or, if so directed by the other Party, destroy all originals and copies of any Confidential Information of the other Party (including all notes, records and materials developed therefrom).